amida-tech/orange-api/docs/src/doctors.md

 ### Change a Doctor's Info [PUT]
 Change information (name, phone and/or address) of an individual doctor.
-The current user will need write access to the patient's data.
+The current user will need write access to the patient data.

 + Parameters
     + patientid (integer, required)